str1ngth3ory/Bi--and-Tri--direction-A-search/README.md

 Implement tridirectional search in the naive way: starting from each goal node, perform a uniform-cost search and keep expanding until two of the three searches meet.
 This should be one continuous path that connects all three nodes.

+For example, suppose we have goal nodes [a,b,c].
+Then what we want you to do is to start at node a and expand like in a normal search.
+However, notice that you will be searching for both nodes b and c during this search and a similar search will start from nodes b and c.
+Finally, please note that this is a problem that can be accomplished without using 6 frontiers, which is why we stress that **this is not the same as 3 bi-directional searches.**

 `tridirectional_search()` should return a path between all three nodes.
 You can return the path in any order.
 Eg.
 (1->2->3 == 3->2->1).
-You may also want to look at the Tri-city search challenge question on Udacity.
+You may also want to look at the [Tri-city search challenge question on Udacity](https://classroom.udacity.com/courses/ud954/lessons/6375179396/concepts/65019286790923).

 > **Notes**:
 > 1. You need to include start and goal in the path.
-> 2. If any goals are the same then just return [] as the path between them.
+> 2. **If your start and goal are the same then just return [].**
+> 3. **If there are 2 identical goals (i.e. a,b,b) then return the path [a...b] (i.e. just the path from a to b).**
-> 3. We will provide some margin of error in grading the size of your 'Explored' set, but it should be close to the
-     results provided by our reference implementation.
+> 4. We will provide some margin of error in grading the size of your 'Explored' set, but it should be close to the results provided by our reference implementation.
+> 5. The above are just to keep your results consistent with our test cases.

 #### Exercise 4: Upgraded Tridirectional search